State of OpenAI 2026

 Context: Public markets create different incentive structures.
 Quarterly earnings pressure may affect product and safety decisions.

-Action: Monitor for governance and product direction shifts if IPO proceeds.
+Action: Track for governance and product direction shifts if IPO proceeds.

 6. Musk Trial